tig3rmast3r/vampnet/README.md

 - new script parse_and_export_linux_log, will convert log.txt from training into csv (works only for linux logs)
 - new folder scripts/compare, temporary folder to fix bad audio results for training in linux (used in bash setup)
 - new bash script quickinstall.sh, use this to quickly configure a fresh ubuntu22.04 Cuda container, more info inside
-- new pth_reader to see pth content
+- new pth_editor to view/edit/add keys into pth files
 - new noam_recalculator, will recalculate noam.factor and step to maintain a similar decay curve when changing the batch size (moving to another server) and modifies tracker.pth and scheduler.pth accordingly
-- new pth_editor, you can manually change Noam.Factor Noam.warmup batch_size current_step and lr into tracker.pth, scheduler.pth and optimizer.pth, to make cyclic decay or other stuff
+- new noam_editor, you can manually change Noam.Factor Noam.warmup batch_size current_step and lr into tracker.pth, scheduler.pth and optimizer.pth, to make cyclic decay or other stuff
 - Added options -nocompile and -lh on train.py
 - new loselesscompress script to quickly convert dataset from wav to flac and viceversa. helps uploading time and training time too.
 - new option for ReduceLROnPlateauScheduler as alternative to NoamScheduler